getodk/central-backend/docs/api.md

 + Parameters
     + roleId: `manager` (string, required) - Typically the integer ID of the `Role`.
 You may also supply the Role `system` name if it has one.
     + actorId: `14` (number, required) - The integer ID of the `Actor`.

 + Response 200 (application/json)
     + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+## › Public Access Links [/v1/projects/{projectId}/forms/{xmlFormId}/public-links]

+_(introduced: version 1.0)_

+Anybody in possession of a Public Access Link for a Form can use that link to submit data to that Form.
+Public Links are useful for collecting direct responses from a broad set of respondents, and can be revoked using the administration website or the API at any time.

+The API for Public Links is particularly useful, as it can be used to, for example, programmatically create and send individually customized and controlled links for direct distribution.

+To revoke the access of any Link, terminate its session `token` by issuing [`DELETE /sessions/:token`](/reference/authentication/session-authentication/logging-out).

++ Parameters
+    + projectId: `2` (number, required) - The numeric ID of the Project
+    + xmlFormId: `simple` (string, required) - The friendly name of this form.
+It is given by the `<title>` in the XForms XML definition.

+### Listing all Links [GET]

+This will list every Public Access Link upon this Form.

+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to retrieve the Actor the Link was `createdBy`.

++ Response 200 (application/json)
+    This is the standard response, if Extended Metadata is not requested:

+    + Attributes (array[Public Link])

++ Response 200 (application/json; extended)
+    This is the Extended Metadata response, if requested via the appropriate header:

+    + Attributes (array[Extended Public Link])

+### Creating a Link [POST]

+To create a new Public Access Link to this Form, you must send at least a `displayName` for the resulting Actor.
+You may also provide `once: true` if you want to create a link that [can only be filled by each respondent once](https://blog.enketo.org/single-submission-surveys/).
+This setting is enforced by Enketo using local device tracking; the link is still distributable to multiple recipients, and the enforcement can be defeated by using multiple browsers or devices.

++ Request (application/json)
+    + Attributes
+        + displayName: `my public link` (string, required) - The name of the Link, for keeping track of.
+This name is displayed on the Central administration website but not to survey respondents.
+        + once: `false` (boolean, optional) - If set to `true`, an Enketo [single submission survey](https://blog.enketo.org/single-submission-surveys/) will be created instead of a standard one, limiting respondents to a single submission each.

+    + Body

+            { "displayName": "my public link", "once": false }

++ Response 200 (application/json)
+    + Attributes (Public Link)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Deleting a Link [DELETE /v1/projects/{projectId}/forms/{xmlFormId}/public-links/{linkId}]

+You can fully delete a link by issuing `DELETE` to its resource.
+This will remove the Link from the system entirely.
+If instead you wish to revoke the Link's access to prevent future submission without removing its record entirely, you can issue [`DELETE /sessions/:token`](/reference/authentication/session-authentication/logging-out).

++ Parameters
+    + linkId: `42` (integer, required) - The numeric ID of the Link

++ Response 200 (application/json)
+    + Attributes (Success)